 Cornell Lab of Ornithology Cornell is committed to monitoring how birds are affected worldwide by habitat loss, pollution, disease, and climate change.
 You can help in a number of ways!
 Whether you are interested in watching birds at a feeder, monitoring birds in the nest, or recording bird sightings in an urban setting, Cornell has a project for you!
 Celebrate Urban Birds and Project Feederwatch are especially good options for schools.

-Find additional citizen science opportunities here.
+Find additional community science opportunities here.